Keeper Password Manager Review 2024: Keeping Your Data Secure

 After downloading and testing Keeper Password Manager, we think it’s a good value for your dollar.
 One major reason we like Keeper is that it’s never been breached unlike other products like LastPass.

 We did find that Keeper is one of the pricier password managers on the market.
-NordPass and Bitwarden have starting prices of $1.49/mo for first 2 yrs and $0.83/mo respectively, and they offer many of the same features as Keeper.
+NordPass and Bitwarden have starting prices of $1.29/mo (billed every two years) and $0.83/mo respectively, and they offer many of the same features as Keeper.

 Keeper also offers some add-ons you can purchase with your subscription: